La Maison Simons: 1960s to 2008

+2012 to present

 In 2012, Simons expanded to its seventh and largest location at West Edmonton Mall, its first outside of Quebec.
 It spent nearly $50 million on the store alone.
 The success of the location led other shopping malls to seek out La Maison Simons as an anchor tenant.
 On March 27, 2013, Simons announced it would open a new location in Ottawa, Ontario's Rideau Centre in 2015 (although the store did not actually open until August 2016).
 This was followed by an announcement on December 6, 2013, stating that a flagship store was to open at Square One Shopping Centre in Mississauga, in spring 2016.
 The new store, which opened in March 2016, occupies a large portion of the former Sears Canada store.